sematext/docs/docs/synthetics/http-monitor.md

 * **Response Code** - HTTP Status Code.
 Used to make sure the response code should be of specific value or range.
 * **Metric** - Used to make sure the metrics are within the expected range.
 * **Response Header** - Can be used to compare the value of a specific header field against the expected value.
-* **Response Body** - Compared the response body against the specified value using the operator.
+* **Response Body** - Compare the response body against the specified value using an operator.
 * **Response Body JSON** - If the response body is JSON, [JSONPath](https://github.com/json-path/JsonPath) can be used to extract a specific value and compare against the expected value.

 Various operators like Equals, Less Than, Greater Than, Contains are supported based on condition type.

 By default, the UI adds the below conditions while creating an HTTP monitor.
 You can change them during the creation:

-* Error equals empty
+* Error equals empty.
-* Response Code equals `200`
+* Response Code equals `200`.
-* Response Time metric Less Than 10000 ms
+* Response Time metric Less Than 10000 ms.

 ### Metrics